homematic-community/hm_pdetect/README.md

    vi hm_pdetect.conf
    ```

+4. Login to your FRITZ!Box or FRITZ!repeater and enable the 'ExpertMode' settings so that MAC addresses are visible in the connected WLAN device list.

-4. run hm_pdetect script and check your CCU for the system variables being properly added/modified.
+5. run hm_pdetect script and check your CCU for the system variables being properly added/modified.

-5. create cronjob on your Linux/Unix system to reguarly call the script (e.g. every minute):
+6. create cronjob on your Linux/Unix system to reguarly call the script (e.g. every minute):

    ```
    crontab -e